-A physical store can can work in tandem with your online store.
+A physical store can support your online store.

 Draws attention back to the online store.
 A physical store can support your online store.
 After online eyeglass retailer Warby Parker opened their physical stores, they saw an increase in their digital sales.
 Co-founder and Co-CEO Dave Gilboa said:

 "We also see a halo effect where stores themselves become a great generator of awareness for our brand and drive a lot of traffic to our website, as well and accelerate our e-commerce sales.”

 Opening an online store does come with a few drawbacks.

 Hiring and paying staff.
 Managing an online store is very different from managing a physical store when it comes to human resources.
 If you open a storefront, you likely will need to hire, manage, and pay a team of stock people, salespeople and cashiers.